slowlane112/Esp32-Game-and-Watch/gandw_single_screen_4button_handheld/README.md

 # Roms

 The roms must be in .gw format.
-See the CMakeLists.txt file in the main directory for the list of rom files required.

 These can be created using LCD-Game-Shrinker.